Twists of superconformal algebras: Superconformal Algebras and Twists

 \begin{dfn} The \emph{R-symmetry group} $G_R$ of the super Poincar\'e group $\mathrm{ISO}(p,q|S)$ is the group of outer automorphisms of $\mathrm{ISO}(p,q|S)$ that act trivially on the even part. \end{dfn}

 In looking for a super version of the conformal algebra, we want to construct a super Lie algebra $\sconf(p,q|S)$ that depends on this choice of a Majorana spinor representation $S$ and the bilinear form.
 It should include the super Poincar\'e Lie algebra as a subalgebra, just as the Poincar\'e Lie algebra is a subalgebra of $\mathfrak{conf}(p,q)$.
-Moreover, the reduced Lie algebra of $\sconf(p,q|S)$ should be $\mathfrak{conf}(p,q)$.
+Moreover, the even part of $\sconf(p,q|S)$ should contain the conformal algebra $\mathfrak{conf}(p,q)$ as a Lie subalgebra.
 In other words, $\sconf(p,q|S)$ should be a common generalization of usual supersymmetry algebra and usual conformal algebra.

 \begin{rmk} When studying super Lie algebras $\gg$, we will use the notation $[-,-]$ for the full graded skew-symmetric Lie bracket

 In particular we will not use a different notation for the (symmetric) bracket of two odd elements $\sym^2(\gg_1) \to \gg_0$ compared to the notation the (skew-symmetric) bracket of two even elements.
 By contrast, in the physics literature these cases are sometimes distinguished in notation, for instance by writing the bracket of two odd elements $\mc Q$ and $\mc Q'$ as~$\{\mc Q, \mc Q'\}$. \end{rmk}